-The Group's revenue streams are mainly student-related; they include tuition fees, accommodation income and fees for other related products and services, and university placement fees.
+The Group's revenue streams are mainly student-related; they include tuition fees, accommodation income and fees for other related products and services, as well as income for student progression onto the Group's University partners' degree programmes.
 The Group also receives income for acting as an authorised representative of an insurance services company for the sale of travel insurance to students.
-In addition, the Group generates revenue through the provision of services to other Group companies and is seeing revenue growth from its Kaplan Testing Services business, which administers the on-line Kaplan Test for English.
+In addition, the Group generates revenue through the provision of services to other Group companies.

-The Group prioritises student experience and student outcomes and feels that these underpin revenue growth in existing colleges and support business development activity.
-The directors will continue to focus on the strategic direction of the company's business and that of its subsidiaries to generate further growth for the Kaplan network of Pathways colleges.
-There continues to be a focus on using the Group's expertise to win further domestic and overseas contracts and develop new business activities that have a good strategic fit with the Group's existing portfolio.
+The Group prioritises student experience and student outcomes and feels that these underpin revenue in existing colleges and support business development activity.
+The Directors will continue to focus on the strategic direction of the Company's business and that of its subsidiaries as international student preferences change.
+There continues to be a focus on using the Company's expertise to identify and mature programmes that meet the needs and interests of students, sponsors, and Universities, diversifying the Group's offering to sustain recruitment pipelines.

 Each Pathway college has a student visa licence which allows it to sponsor international students applying for student visas to study at our colleges.
 The licence is subject to annual basic compliance assessments by the United Kingdom Visas and Immigration service ('UKVI').
 Statistics to date are well within the core measurable requirements to ensure the colleges meet the stringent compliance framework the UKVI requires.
-The licences also depend on maintaining Education Oversight, as the Group's Pathway colleges, with the exception of Glasgow International College, are under the Group's registration with the Office for Students for Educational Oversight.
+The licences also depend on maintaining Education Oversight as the Group's Pathway Colleges, with the exception of Glasgow International College, are under the Group's registration with the Office for Students for Educational Oversight.
 Glasgow International College falls under the Quality Assurance Agency ('QAA') for this purpose.
-The Office for Students is a non-departmental public body of the Department for Education, acting as the regulator and competition authority for the higher education sector in England.
+The Office for Students is a non-departmental public body of the Department for Education, acting as the regulator and competition authority for the higher education sector.

-GROUP STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2023
+GROUP STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2024